top of page

 • Go back to bed for a nap.

-• Stretch, have a light walk, use the spa.
+• Stretch, have a light walk.

 • Fuel throughout the day as if you were running – no coke, gels etc, but lots of food & hydration.